konrad-jamrozik/droidmate/README.md

   * Set `JAVA_HOME` environment variable to point to its location.
 * Install Android SDK.
   * Set `ANDROID_HOME` environment variable to point to its location.
 * Run SDK Manager of Android SDK with admin rights.
-Download the following:
+Select and install the following pacakges:
-  * Android SDK Build-tools 23.0.3
+  * Tools / Android SDK Build-tools 23.0.3
-  * Android 4.4.2 SDK Platform
+  * Android 6.0 (API 23) / SDK Platform
+  * Android 6.0 (API 23) / Documentation for Android SDK (optional, but recommended)
+  * Android 6.0 (API 23) / Sources for Android SDK (optional, but recommended)
+  * // KJA TODO: emulator?
 * Install Apache Ant (newest version should work) and add its `bin` directory to the `PATH` environment variable.
 * (optional) Set `GRADLE_USER_HOME` environment variable to a directory in which Gradle will locally cache the dependencies downloaded from maven repository ([Gradle doc about environment variables](https://docs.gradle.org/current/userguide/build_environment.html#sec:gradle_properties_and_system_properties)).